What Is a Rent-Back Agreement & How Does It Work?

-It is a legally binding agreement that allows a seller to stay in the family home after it is sold.
-The former homeowner becomes the tenant of the buyer, who becomes the landlord.
-The seller/tenant pays rent until moving out.
+A rent-back agreement is a legally binding agreement that allows a home seller to stay in the family home after it is sold.
+The former homeowner becomes the buyer’s tenant, and the buyer becomes the landlord.
+The seller/tenant pays rent until they are ready to move out, a period that is outlined within the agreement.

 Rent.
 Both you and the buyer have to agree on how much rent you will pay.
-It is common for rent to reflect the rental market in the community where you live.
+It will most likely reflect the rental market in the community where you live.
 The agreement must spell out how the rent will be paid (weekly, monthly, upfront, or at the end of the lease period).

 Term Length.
 Very few rent back agreements are open-ended when it comes to how long you can stay in the house.
-You have to be sure the agreed-upon date for you to leave is compatible with your move to the new house.
+You have to be sure the agreed-upon date for you to leave is compatible with your plans to relocate.

 Maintenance Responsibilities.
 It is customary for there to be a provision in the agreement stating that the renter is responsible for maintaining the property and leaving it in the same condition it was in at closing, minus normal wear and tear.
 The renter must notify the buyer of any defects or dangerous conditions.